Moor To Enjoy Project

 What We Have Achieved So Far

-At the end of year one, we pooled the results of survey's that the groups completed after each visit, and discovered that they had benefited in the following ways:
+At the end of year two, the results of survey's that the groups completed after each visit, showed that the 508 people taking part had benefited in the following ways:

-30% of participants are more physically active than on an average day
+38% of participants were more physically active than on an average day

 The Five Ways to Wellbeing